Fridtjof Nansen: Later life

 Nansen largely avoided involvement in domestic Norwegian politics, but in 1924 he was persuaded by the long-retired former Prime Minister Christian Michelsen to take part in a new anti-communist political grouping, the Fatherland League.
 There were fears in Norway that should the Marxist-oriented Labour Party gain power it would introduce a revolutionary programme.
 At the inaugural rally of the League in Oslo (as Christiania had now been renamed), Nansen declared: "To talk of the right of revolution in a society with full civil liberty, universal suffrage, equal treatment for everyone ... [is] idiotic nonsense."

 Following continued turmoil between the centre-right parties, there was even an independent petition in 1926 gaining some momentum that proposed for Nansen to head a centre-right national unity government on a balanced budget program, an idea he did not reject.
 He was the headline speaker at the single largest Fatherland League rally with 15,000 attendees in Tønsberg in 1928.
 In 1929 he went on his final tour for the League on the ship Stella Polaris, holding speeches from Bergen to Hammerfest.

 In between his various duties and responsibilities, Nansen had continued to take skiing holidays when he could.
 In February 1930, aged 68, he took a short break in the mountains with two old friends, who noted that Nansen was slower than usual and appeared to tire easily.
 On his return to Oslo he was laid up for several months, with influenza and later phlebitis, and was visited on his sickbed by King Haakon VII.

 Nansen was a close friend of a clergyman named Wilhelm.
-Nansen himself was an atheist.
+Nansen was an atheist.